 - Put on work gloves (the aluminum drip edge does have sharp edges) and use tin snips to cut the aluminum drip edge to the width needed.
 If your tin snips are sharp, cutting through the aluminum is very easy.
 I drew a pencil line where I needed to cut and then cut into the drip edge from one side, and then flipped it around to cut in from the other side to meet the first cut.
 My cuts were not perfectly square so you don’t have to be exact.

-2. Place a corner braces as shown above on the outside of one of the cut pieces of drip edge and mark hole closet to edge on corner brace onto aluminum drip edge.
+2. Place a corner brace as shown above on the outside of one of the cut pieces of drip edge and mark hole closet to edge on corner brace onto aluminum drip edge.
 Repeat on opposite end.
 Drill holes where pencil marks are.

 Place corner braces around L-shape of aluminum drip edge and line up holes.
 Place a large brass fastener in hole.